 What is the problem here?
 No, it’s not about the belly fat itself.
 The problem is feeling ashamed and unattractive.

-Men with huge bellies don’t care specifically about the size of their belly – at least not until they don’t have the need to increase their attractiveness.
+Men with huge bellies don’t care specifically about the size of their belly – at least not until they have the need to increase their attractiveness.
 Even health concerns aren’t as strong as the thought of not looking good.
-No wonder that more single than married men do something about their belly fat.
+No wonder that more single than married men

-Problem Solving in Copywriting: It’s Not All About The Formula
+Solving Problems in Marketing: It’s Not All About The Formula